 - Add the stevia.

-- Line an 8 inch square pan or bread tin with parchment paper.
+- Line an 8-inch square pan or bread tin with parchment paper.

-- Let cool in refrigerator or freezer.
+- Let it cool in the refrigerator or freezer.

-- Once set, cut into squares.
+- Once the chocolate has set, cut it into squares.

-* Sunny Dew is best
+* Sunny Dew is the best stevia to use for these recipes.

 Learn how to make an assortment of amazingly delicious chocolates that’s actually healthy for you.
 Each of them uses small quantities of healthy sugars such as honey, coconut sugar, rice syrup or agave syrup.